 15/ Id., at Lexis 17 [citing 18 U.S.C. § 2259(b)(3)(F)]

 17/ 488 F.3d 657, 669-61 (5th Cir.
 2007)

 18/ United States v.
 Paroline, supra, at Lexis 24-25

 21/ In re Rendon Galvis, 564 F.3d 170, 175 (2nd Cir.
 2009)[“requirement that the victim be ‘directly and proximately harmed’ encompasses the traditional ‘but for’ and proximate cause analysis.”]; In re Antrobus, 519 F.3d 1123, 1126 (10th Cir.
 2008)[applying “traditional rules of ‘but for’ and ‘proximate causation’” in the victim context.]; United States v.
 Cutter, 313 F.3d 1, 7 (1st Cir.
 2002)[The “government must show not only that a particular loss would not have occurred but the conduct underlying the offense of conviction, but also that the causal connection between the conduct and the loss is not too attenuated (either factually or temporally).”]

 22/ United States v.
 Paroline, supra, at Lexis 30-32

 23/ In re Amy, 2009 U.S.App.
 LEXIS 28920 (5th Cir.
 Dec.
 22, 2009)

-SPECIAL NOTE: We would like to extend our deep appreciation to attorneys Stanley Schneider and Buck Files for the excellent legal work they have put into this restitution issue.
+SPECIAL NOTE: We would like to extend our deep appreciation to attorneys Stanley Schneider and Brian Files for the excellent legal work they have put into this restitution issue.
 We also thank them for bringing this issue to our attention.